 A: Typically, a comprehensive mental status exam takes about 15–30 minutes.
 But don’t sweat it if it takes longer when you’re just starting out.
 With practice, you’ll get faster and smoother!

-Do I need to cover every component of the MSE in every session?
+Q. Do I need to cover every component of the mental status exam in every session?

 A: Not necessarily.
 While it’s ideal to cover all bases, you can focus on the most relevant areas based on your client’s presenting issues.
 Just make sure to document why you skipped certain parts.